 Will you undertake additional environmental assessments for Peterhead Carbon Capture?

-In line with evolving planning policy, we confirmed in October 2024 that we will undertake additional environmental assessments specifically in relation to the assessment of upstream emissions and submit these to the Scottish Government's Energy Consents Unit.
-This information will be made public and we remain fully confident that planning consent will be granted and that a decarbonised Peterhead will help to keep the lights on, unlock a renewables-led system and create and retain good jobs.
+In line with evolving planning policy, we confirmed in October 2024 that we would undertake additional environmental assessments specifically in relation to the assessment of upstream emissions and submit these to the Scottish Government's Energy Consents Unit.
+This work has now been completed and submitted for consultation by the ECU.
+This information can be found on the project website HERE.
+We remain fully committed to the Peterhead carbon capture project and the role that a decarbonised Peterhead will play in keeping the lights on, unlocking a renewables-led system and creating and retaining good jobs.